SCOTT RUECK, HEAD COACH

 Jonas Chatterton, Associate Head Coach

-Jonas Chatterton, is entering his third season with the Beavers in 2016-17, and his 13th year as a Division I assistant.
+Jonas Chatterton, is entering his 4th season with the Beavers in 2016-17, and his 13th year as a Division I assistant.

 Chatterton’s first two season with the Beavers proved to be the best years in school history.
 The assistant coach helped guide Oregon State to its first ever NCAA Final Four in 2015-16, as the team went 32-5 and defeated national power Baylor in the Dallas Regional to make it to the final weekend of the season.
 The Beavers also notched Pac-12 Regular Season and Tournament titles, and ended the year ranked No. 2 in the WBCA Coaches’ Poll.